clauraliu/myrepo/datascience/GettingandCleaningData/README.md

 The task is broken down into below steps:

-1. Read the data into R
+1.Read the data into R

 Assume the input data are under working directory.